Sign in

 CT Angiography (CTA)

-Several factors determine the cost of this machine.
+Several factors determine the cost of a CT scanner.
 Some of these factors, along with their associated costs, include:

 Acquisition: Used lower slice CT machines can cost as low as $35,000, while brand new higher slice CT scanners can cost as much as $2.5 million.